Need to Figure Out Plans for the Kids This Summer? Try a Summer Camp Co-Op

 In a cooperative, or co-op, a group of parents collectively provide child care for their children over the summer.
-As Care.com puts it, parents will generally take turns watching each other’s children, supervising activities similar to what kids might experience at traditional summer camps.
+As Care.com puts it, parents generally take turns watching each other’s children, supervising activities similar to what kids might experience at traditional summer camps.

 This informal arrangement keeps the summer fun without the summer-camp prices.

 Families can customize their co-op to fit whatever works best for them.
 Some groups need only a week or two of camp, while others need the camp to last all summer.
-Some parents will restrict the co-op to close friends or family members, while others are open to setting up an arrangement with neighbors or co-workers they know only casually.
+Some parents restrict the co-op to close friends or family members, while others are open to setting up an arrangement with neighbors or co-workers they know only casually.